Influencer Cartels: Online Appendix: Data Collection

 \subsection{Instagram Comments}

 For each Instagram user, for their first post in cartels (no matter which cartel), we collected information on who commented on the post.
 Our goal was to learn who engaged with the post and compare natural (non-cartel) engagement to that obtained via cartels.
 Therefore, we did not focus on the comment but instead only on the username that posted the comment.
 We restricted attention to the commenters on the post itself, and excluded commenters who commented on a comment.
 We focused on each user’s first post in cartels to minimize the possibility that involvement in cartels had affected engagement.
 However, when the first post did not have enough information for the analysis, that is, when for the first post none of the cartel members who were required to comment existed anymore, then we focused on the second (if the second post existed) and so on.
 We did not require that the cartel members actually commented, only that the users still existed.
 For 18 users no post existed that satisfied the requirement reducing the sample to 21,050 users.
 Among the remaining 21,050 users, for 99.8\% (20,999), it was of their actual first posts.
 To simplify the exposition, in going forward, we call all the first posts satisfying the requirement, simply the first posts.
 We used Apify to collect the comments.
 It allows access to the comments that are available without logging in to Instagram and provides only up to 50 comments for each post.
 The data included the username of the commenter and the text of the comment.
 While we don't use the text of the comment in our main analysis, we do analyze it in \Cref{A:TablesFigures}.
 The comments were downloaded in January 2024.
+We were able to collect comments only for 16,630 posts, which is 79.0\% of the 21,050 first posts.
+We could not collect comments for all the first posts, because these posts either did not have any comments but mostly because we attempted to collect these comments more than two years after collecting posts itself, and in two years these users or their posts were either deleted or made private.
+Of the posts for which we were able to collect comments, some had no non-cartel comments, leaving us with 16,386 posts.
+Hence, we were able to find non-cartel comments for 77.8\% of the total 21,050 first posts.
+For both topic and general cartels the percentage of first posts for which we got non-cartel comments was similar, 78\%.